As in my Verdi list, I have listed the titles of Richard Strauss’s operas in three different colors:

 Arabella (1933) came about because Strauss wanted to compose ‘another Rosenkavalier’ and Hofmannsthal came up with a story set in nineteenth-century Vienna, this time about the efforts of an impoverished aristocratic family to arrange a suitable marriage for their daughter Arabella.

 To me, the most interesting character is not Arabella herself, but her younger sister Zdenka, who is forced to dress up as a boy (‘Zdenko’) because the family is hard pressed to provide a dowry even for one daughter, much less two.

-Zdenka plays the role of Zdenko with verve, but nearly provokes a duel when she pretends to be Arabella and makes love to one of her suitors in pitch black hotel room.
+Zdenka plays the role of Zdenko with verve, but nearly provokes a duel when she pretends to be Arabella and makes love to one of her suitors in a pitch black hotel room.
 To clear up the resulting misunderstandings, Zdenka outs herself as a girl and threatens to drown herself in the Danube, but that turns out not to be necessary, as she and Arabella both get the partners they wanted all along.

 Hugo von Hofmannsthal died in July 1929, leaving Arabella not quite finished.
 Strauss needed nearly four more years to complete the score, and the premiere finally took place on July 1, 1933, in Dresden.